ralfspoeth/json/README.md

     }

-The canonical constructor is overridden such that is instantiates a copy of the list provided; that method is clever enough NOT to copy the list parameter if it can be sure that that parameter is already an immutable instance.
+The canonical constructor is overridden such that it uses a copy of the list provided; that method is clever enough NOT to copy the list parameter if it can be sure that that parameter is already an immutable instance.
-This method also makes sure not actual `null` instance is passed in with the list of elements.
+This method also makes sure no actual `null` instance is passed in within the list of elements.
 (`JsonNull`s are acceptable of course.)

 ## Modelling `Object` as Record of an Immutable Map